John Vane: London Fiction – Crouch End

 They had already encountered a deformed cat, a two terrifying children and a black cab driver who, having affably conveyed them from Haymarket, vanished just when they had needed him most.
 The purpose of their excursion was to pay a social call.
 Their children, happily, stayed at the hotel.

 The London of King’s tale is described as “a great sprawling warren”, though Doris, early on, considered herself yet to visit a place “where people were kinder or more civilised”.
-That was before her peace of mind was disturbed by newspaper billboards announcing “60 lost in Underground crash” and she and Lonnie arrived in the “quiet London backwater” where leather-jacketed youths have the heads of rats.
+That was before her peace of mind was disturbed by newspaper billboards announcing “60 lost in Underground crash” and she and Lonnie arrived in the “quiet London backwater” where leather-jacketed youths had the heads of rats.

 Doris’s account of their mishaps does not greatly surprise local veteran PC Vetter, who informs his youthful sidekick PC Farnham, an ambitious newcomer to the station, that he’d seen “a lot of strange things here in Crouch End”.
 He may or may not include in that bracket another Met colleague, Sergeant Raymond, who “liked breaking pickpockets’ fingers like breadsticks”.
 But Doris knows only too well what Vetter means.
 Eventually, the sceptical Farnham will too.